SBU-Sports-Metrics/Project-Workflow/README.md

 **Initial discovery** by looking at the datasets early as Paul is doing will help identify initial metrics etc that we can make a note of any discuss in the team meeting.

+**LLM Use** when help from any LLM or tool is taken, please mention it in any work done.
+Ethical use of AI tools is allowed in education settings.

 ## Basics

 As this is a collaborative project on Github, a great way to manage and deliver this project is by